 If a child or young person is in imminent danger, a report to Victoria Police must be made immediately (phone ‘000’).

-The Professional Standards Unit (PSU) is responsible for coordinating child-safety related misconduct and child abuse reports in relation to the safety and wellbeing of children and young people and liaising with statutory authorities.
+The Safeguarding Unit (SU) is responsible for coordinating child-safety related misconduct and child abuse reports in relation to the safety and wellbeing of children and young people and liaising with statutory authorities.

 CAM has a legal responsibility under the Reportable Conduct Scheme to notify current and historical incidents of suspected child abuse or misconduct of Clergy, employees and volunteers to the Commission for Children and Young People (CCYP).